Najaf Shah

-Najaf Shah (نجف شاہ, born 17 December 1984) is an international cricketer from Pakistan who now plays for Rawalpindi region and Pakistan International Airlines and various international franchise leagues.
+Najaf Shah (نجف شاہ, born 17 December 1984) is a Pakistani former cricketer who played for Rawalpindi region and Pakistan International Airlines and various international franchise leagues.
 He played his first One Day International game against Sri Lanka in Abu Dhabi, UAE in 2007.
 He is a left-arm medium-fast bowler with the ability to bat in the lower order.
 He has played 134 first-class cricket matches and taken over 477 wickets, with a career best of 7 for 57 for Pakistan International Airlines against National Bank of Pakistan in the semi-final of the Patron's Trophy in 2004–05.
 Currently, Najaf lives in Dallas, Texas, USA.

 Early and personal life

 Najaf belongs to Gujar Khan.
 He started his early cricketing career at school level with taped tennis ball, it is quite normal in this part of world to start with tape/tennis ball rather than full cricket gear.
 Through initial school competitions he was spotted to be high potential talent.
 After completion of school education he took admission in Sarwar Shaheed College in intermediate level.
 He was selected captain of college cricket team, which under his captaincy won some major tournaments.
 In 2000-01 he moved to Rawalpindi from Gujar Khan for higher education.
 After moving to Rawalpindi he joined Gull Cricket Club and that was a turning point of his career and started cricket as a professional.